BibliothecaDAO/realms-contracts/README.md

 - Modules (open ended set)
     - Game mechanics (where a player would interact to play)
     - Storage modules (game variables)
-    - L1 connectors/registry (for integrating L1 state/ownership to L2)
+    - L1 connectors (for integrating L1 state/ownership to L2)
-    - Other arbitrary contracts as they are added to the game system.
+    - Other arbitrary contracts
+    - Module state contained in A (e.g 02A_Settling.cairo) and logic in B (02A_Settling.cairo)

 For more information see